• Skip to primary navigation

 My kids were ages ten, seven, and five.
 Although I was their mom, I thought they’d hate me when they knew the truth.
 After all, just how do you tell your kids they’d have another brother or sister if it weren’t for their mom’s bad decision?

 John and I prayed about how to tell our children.
 We knew that although they’d heard the word abortion before, they most likely didn’t understand what it was.
-Since they were still young, they didn’t need to know details.
-We also wanted them to know why many women terminate their pregnancy—because of fear, worry, or pressure from other people.
+Since they were still young, they didn’t need to know the details.
+We also wanted them to know why many women terminate their pregnancies—because of fear, worry, or pressure from other people.

 A few days later, my husband and I explained to our kids that abortion meant a woman did not want to be pregnant and had an operation to end the life of her baby.
 I could tell from my kids’ faces they were horrified.
 John shared why a woman might do this, and they expressed sadness for those women.
 Then, with tears in my eyes, I told them my story.